-ORLEANS, MA (WHDH) - Massachusetts beaches were forced to close on Labor Day due to Hermine.
+ORLEANS, MASS.
+(WHDH) - Massachusetts beaches were forced to close on Labor Day due to Hermine.

 Tractors rolled on Nauset Beach in Orleans to pick up and remove every life guard stand, so Hermine’s high winds don’t blow them away.